badgib/AdventOfCode2015/README.md

 ### DAY SIX ###

 Day six sux.
 Or rather - my implementation did.
 After a rewrite it's now way faster and sane too.
 Doing it with a list of points is terribly inefficient.
 Second problem was pretty much as simple as first one, just needed a bit more math in there.

 ### DAY SEVEN ###

+And they say seven is lucky...
+Heh.
+This one took me by surprise and I must admit, I had to look around for answers but it was a fun excersize nonetheless.
+Because of all the possible branching it required some creative solutions.
+Second part was tricky but ultimately not too hard, all things considered.

 ### DAY EIGHT ###

 ### DAY NINE ###